nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or involving the nanometer scale, characteristic of the materials and processes used in bionanotechnology.

-### Expanded Definition and Usage\nBionanotechnology's integration of biological and engineering disciplines opens new avenues in health care, with tools that can operate at the cellular or molecular level to provide more precise, less invasive treatments.
+### Expanded Definition and Usage:
+Bionanotechnology's integration of biological and engineering disciplines opens new avenues in health care, with tools that can operate at the cellular or molecular level to provide more precise, less invasive treatments.
 For example, nanoparticles can be engineered to carry drugs directly to cancer cells, minimizing damage to healthy tissue.
 Additionally, biosensors at the nanoscale can detect disease markers at very low concentrations, enabling earlier diagnosis.

 In summary, bionanotechnology is a dynamic and rapidly evolving field that stands at the forefront of merging the capabilities of nanotechnology with the intricacies of biological entities, resulting in transformative applications in medicine, diagnostics, and beyond.
 The precise control and adaptable functionalities offered by bionanotechnological approaches are set to redefine the boundaries of how medical and biological systems are understood and treated.